macosgrove/toy-robot/README.md

 ### Patterns and Principles

-The following patterns and principles have been used in this application:
+The following patterns, principles and practices have been used in this application:

 - Test driven development
+- Self documenting code
 - Single responsibility principle
 - Dependency injection
 - Builder pattern (Factory class)